khashayarplus3/khashayarplus3/README.md

 - 👋 Hi, I’m @khashayarplus3
-- 👀 I’m interested in Fintech
+- 👀 I’m interested in Finance, Data Analysis and Fintech
-- 💞️ I’m looking to collaborate on projects that involve using Python, Stata, Excel & SQL
+- 💞️ I’m looking to collaborate on projects that involve using Python, SQL and VBA
 - 📫 How to reach me: IM: khashayar2000z@gmail.com

 <!---